Chapter 28:

 Ah no, it's Cedrick...

-"I've been looking everywhere for you, and where do I find you!?
+"I've been looking everywhere, and where do I find you?
 In the courtyard, bullying the Duke's eldest son!
-I take it the silver haired boy those other children were crying about was you as well?"
-Cedrick put his hands on his hips, looking extremely disappointed.
+I take it the silver-haired 'boy' those other children were crying about was you as well?"
+Cedrick put his hands on his hips, looking extremely displeased.

 "I won't hear another word of it, young lady.
 And what happened to your hair?
 You were supposed to attend an event next week with your mother."
 Cedrick sighed, exasperated.
 "Let's go meet with the Duke, and beg for his apology.
 Immediately!"

 "Uh...
-Excuse me, Cedrick?"
-It was Charles that spoke up before we could leave.
+Excuse me, Mister Cedrick?"
+It was Charles who spoke up before we could leave.

 "Yes, Count?
 I'm terribly sorry for the way the Princess acted.
 I do hope you'll forgive me for losing track of her."
 Cedrick was my mother's lap dog at heart, but he wasted no time in sucking up to the other nobility whenever possible.